PrismLauncher/prismlauncher.org/src/news/bleedingpipe-alert.md

 We would like to thank the MMPA for the detailed blogpost explaining the situation and the release of Pipeblocker.
 If you are interested, you can join their Discord server here: <https://discord.gg/5NvpmUttDP>.

-[unascribed](https://unascribed.com/) also did great work in collecting a larger lists of affected mods, which you can find [here](https://unascribed.com/mc-mad-gadget.html).
+[unascribed](https://unascribed.com/) also did great work in collecting a larger lists of affected mods, which you can find here: <https://unascribed.com/mc-mad-gadget.html>